15 best things to make and sell

 It might be small, but there is so much creativity that can go into a bookmark.
 As long as it fits between the pages of a book, the style of your bookmark is completely up to you.

 For example, depending on where your skills lie, you could maybe paint a design on a piece of card, embroider a piece of fabric, or even create a thin one out of metal if you have the right tools and experience.

-You can set a price for your bookmarks relative to how intricate they are, and how long it takes to make them, but we advise pricing them below £10.
+You can set a price for your bookmarks relative to how intricate they are, and how long it takes to make them, but it's probably worth pricing them around £5 – £10.

-If you've already created artworks that you'd be happy to digitally scan and sell online as prints, you could start making money really quickly.
+If you've already created artwork that you'd be happy to digitally scan and sell online as prints, you could start making money really quickly.